 The Town of Presque Isle provides easy-to-obtain information to property owners regarding protecting birds from window-strikes.
 The American Bird Conservancy leaflet, “You Can Save Birds from Flying into Windows” is distributed at the Presque Isle Chamber of Commerce and the Town of Presque Isle offices.

 B. Provide web links or a community newsletter demonstrating that your community educates property owners on methods to create and enhance backyard habitat for birds.

 The Town of Presque Isle provides information to property owners on methods to create and enhance backyard habitat for birds.
-The Presque Isle Town office and the Chamber of Commerce provide the Audubon brochure “Bird Feeding Basics”, "Seed and Feeder Selection Guide", and "Attracting Hummingbirds and Orioles".
+The Presque Isle Town office and the Chamber of Commerce provide the Audubon brochures “Bird Feeding Basics”, "Seed and Feeder Selection Guide", and "Attracting Hummingbirds and Orioles".
 The Town of Presque Isle provides a page of links to many bird and nature related websites on the town website.

 Members of the Presque Isle community participate in the Wisconsin Breeding Bird Atlas II with the WI Society for Ornithology, in the Great Wisconsin Birdathon promoted by the Wisconsin Bird Conservation Initiative, with the North Lakeland Discovery Center Northwoods Birding Festival, and in eBird by uploading bird data to the website sponsored by the Cornell Lab of Ornithology and the Audobon Society.